OWASP/www-project-java-encoder/tab_use.md

 ### Handling a Full Untrusted URL

-When handling a full URL with the OWASP Java encoder, first verify the URL is a legal URL.
+When handling a full URL with the OWASP Java encoder, first validate to ensure the URL is in the format of a legal URL.
 ```java
 	String url = validateURL(untrustedInput);
 ```